-So, for example, let’s say you were hiring a new employee with a base salary of $50,000; according to this formula, the true cost of that employee would be anywhere between $62,500 and $70,000.
+So, for example, let’s say you were hiring a new employee with an annual salary of $50,000; according to this formula, the true cost of that employee would be anywhere between $62,500 and $70,000.
 If you were hiring a new employee at $25 per hour, their total cost would likely be in the $31.25 to $35 per hour range.

 This formula gives small businesses a good jumping off point to calculate employee cost.
 But what actually factors into that number—and how do things like your location and industry impact the cost of an employee?

-Before we jump into the different factors that play into employee cost, let’s first talk cover some variables that may impact those numbers.
+Before we jump into the different factors that play into employee cost, let’s cover some variables that may impact those numbers.

 - Location.
-Where you do business can play a large part in how much you’ll pay for your employees.
+Where you do business in the United States can play a large part in employee compensation.
 Location-based variables like state and local taxes, cost of living, and market supply and demand can all impact your total employee cost.

 - Industry.
-Your industry—and the employment norms within that industry—can also impact your employee cost; for example, in certain industries, offering corporate paid health insurance (which will drive up your cost per employee) is expected—while in others, offering partial or employee-paid coverage is standard.
+Your industry—and the employment norms within that industry—can also impact your employee cost; for example, in certain industries, offering corporate paid health insurance (which will drive up your cost per employee) is expected—while in others, offering partial or employee-paid coverage is standard for benefit plans.

 - Role.
-Employee costs will also vary by role; for example, senior or high-level roles will require a higher compensation package than more junior hires.
+Employee costs will also vary by role; for example, senior or high-level roles will require a higher compensation package and employee benefits package than more junior hires.

-- Company size.
-Sometimes, per person employee costs per person can be lower for larger companies vs. a small business (for example, it might be more expensive per employee to run payroll for 10 people vs. 10,000 people).
+- Company Size.
+Sometimes, per person employee costs can be lower for larger companies vs. a small business (for example, it might be more expensive per employee to run payroll for 10 people vs. 10,000 people).

 Clearly, there are a number of variables that can impact total employee cost.
 But no matter what these variables—like location or industry—might be, the factors that make up the true cost of a team member are fairly universal across the board.